logicalclocks/logicalclocks.github.io/docs/user_guides/projects/project/add_members.md

 Data scientists can be viewed as the users of data.

-Capable of:
+They are allowed to:
-- Managing self-made Feature views/Training datasets
+- Create feature views/training datasets using existing features
-- Using previously created feature store abstractions
+- Manage the feature views/training datasets they have created

 ## Step 3: Member invited